 - Corneal ulcers

-- Inflammation of the iris and blood vessel layers in the eye (uveitis)
+- Uveitis (inflammation of the iris and blood vessel layers in the eye)

 Sometimes, dog eye discharge is caused by some form of structural abnormality in the dog’s eyes.
 For example:

-- Eyelid defects, such as inward rolling of the eyelids (entropion), or outward rolling of the eyelids (ectropion)
+Eyelid defects, such as inward rolling of the eyelids (entropion), or outward rolling of the eyelids (ectropion) can cause irritation and eye discharge.

 - Obstruction of tear drainage ducts due to abnormal tear ducts or tear duct openings